What is Otherworld?

 If there are jobs available, anyone can work on them and get paid for finishing them.
 They are primarily geared towards low level characters as a means of earning pocket money.

 There are a couple of official trader characters, which have brown labels on the Interact page.
 Regular characters can gain Trader status by crafting and equipping a Trader badge (unlocks at level 16).
-Traders can be automatically traded with through the Interact page.
+Traders can be automatically traded with through the People page.
 Items have hardcoded prices.
 Traders apply a markup to their prices.
 Traders cannot refuse to buy or sell any items to anybody as long as they have a set price.
 The only exception is that you cannot buy items that are currently equipped by the trader.

 Trader storage: Traders can set a storage, which can be any building (but preferably one with a lock that they have a key to).
 If the storage doesn't have a lock, anyone can just walk in and take things without paying.
 Any item sold will go in the set storage instead of the trader's inventory.
 If an official trader doesn't have a set storage and their inventory is full, they still accept to buy items but the item will be deleted, so be cautious when selling items that you intend to buy back later.
 Official traders can generate coins from thin air, whereas Player Traders have to acquire coins through other means (such as selling items, completing jobs or leading lost souls).